igemuoft/igemuoft.github.io/_posts/2015-06-14-june-week-2-update.md

     numeric.trunc(x.solution,1e-12);
 OUT> [0,1.5]
 ```
 Part of the reason why we looked into numeric.js is because we hoped to be able to implement this algorithm both frontend and backend.
-Unfortunately, numeric.solveLP only supports one-sided contraint, but we need too.
+Unfortunately, numeric.solveLP only supports one-sided contraint, but we need two.

 In conclusion, the best approach we have found for now is as described in the "FBA research" session, using the COBRApy integrated function model.optimize().
+The next step is to identify a way to support community FBA calculations, which COBRApy is not currently supporting (to our best knowledge).

 ### Node Backe-end
 [@albert can you talk about what you did on the backend this week.